mapzen/chef-metroextractor/README.md

 Contributing
 ------------
-Fork, create a feature branch, send a pull!
+Fork, create a feature branch, write specs, send a pull!
 Weeee...

 License and Authors
 -------------------